kangyu-california/PersistentWindows/Help.md

   | Capture snapshot X | Double click the PersistentWindows icon,  then immediately press key X (X represents a digit [0-9] or a letter [a-z])
   | Restore snapshot X | Click the PersistentWindows icon, then immediately press key X
   | Undo the last snapshot restore | Alt + click the PersistentWindows icon

+### Shortcuts for capture/restore windows on disk
+  * To save a named capture to disk, Ctrl click the "Capture windows to disk" menu option, then enter a name in the pop-up dialog
+  * To restore the named capture from disk, Ctrl click the "Restore windows from disk" menu option, then enter the name of the previously saved capture in the dialog
+  * To restore capture from a different display config, Shift click "Restore windows from disk" menu.

 ---
 ### Shortcuts to manipulate positions of one window